udo-munk/z80pack/doc/README-asm.txt

 Convert everything to upper case for compatibility with old source code.

 Option o:
 To override the default name of the output file.
-Without this option the name of the output file becomes the name of the input file, but with the extension ".bin" or ".hex".
+The extension ".bin" or ".hex" will be added when none is specified.
+Without this option the name of the output file becomes the name of the first input file, but with the extension ".bin" or ".hex".

 Option l:
 Without this option no list file will be generated.
-With -l a list file with the name of the source file but extension ".lis" will be generated.
-An optional file name path may be added to this option.
+With -l a list file with the name of the first source file but extension ".lis" will be generated.
+An optional file name path may be added to this option, which has the extension ".lis" appended when none is specified.

 Option d:
 This option predefines symbols with a value of 0 and may be used